 The number of teams should be an even number so as to avoid "byes".
 If the number of teams is odd, one team will not have an opponent each week.
 The bye situation can be handled if necessary via league rules.

 League schedules are calculated using a round robin tournament calculation.
-This is a complicated formula but there are numerous round robin tournament calculation sites on the web, including this website.
+This is a complicated formula but there are numerous round robin tournament calculation sites on the web.
 Wikipedia gives a good explanation and shows a manual method for calculating schedules.
-The formula assures that there are no duplicates within a round and no repeats within one cycle of the schedule.
+The formula assures that there are no duplicate matches within a round and no repeats within one cycle of the schedule.

-The league schedule calculation is based on the number of teams in a league.
-The schedule is repeated as necessary to cover the number of weeks in the league.
+The league schedule calculation is based on the number of teams in a league and the number of rounds of play.
 If N is the number of teams in a league, N-1 is the number of rounds for one complete cycle of the schedule.
+The round robin tournament calculation assures that each team will play every other team in one cycle of the schedule.
+If more than N-1 rounds are specified, the schedule repeats.

 A typical golf league handicap calculation starts by subtracting course rating from player score for each round played.
 The next step is to average the obtained values, multiply them by a percentage and round to the nearest whole number.
 Some leagues may select the best 3 of the last 5 values to average.
 Others may throw out the high and low values and average the ones in the middle.
 Others may average all values.
 Percentage of handicap used may range from anywhere up to 100%.
 The variations go on and on.